defeat the enemy, strongholds and spiritual warfare

 For me, this is retaining my mind and mouth.
 I’m one of those people who has a thought come into my head, and it immediately comes out of my mouth.
 Don’t tell me a secret because I probably can’t keep it.
 It requires a prayerful petition to the Lord:

 “God, help me to look at others with love, gentleness, and compassion.
-I want to see other people the way You see them.
+I want to see other people the way you see them.
 Lift the veil from my eyes and guide me in graciousness.
-Help me have humility and kindness as my firstreaction to people.
+Help me have humility and kindness as my first reaction to people.
 In Jesus’ name, I crush the spirit of judgment, pride, self-righteousness, and gossip.
-I decree and declare those will go in the name of Jesus Christ.
+I decree and declare that those will go in the name of Jesus Christ.
 Thank you, Lord.”

 Feel free to use that wherever you need help.
 We are anointed and appointed to have a strong prayer life and to speak words of life over ourselves, our families, and our businesses.